Published: Sept 25, 2021

 When multiple myeloma does manifest symptoms, some common symptoms include:

 Remember, plasma cells are created in the bone marrow.
 Overgrowth of plasma cells can crowd out other blood cells, leading to a low blood count.
-A lack of viable red blood cells is known as anemia and can cause a wide range of symptoms, from dizziness and weakness to shortness of breath.
+A lack of viable red blood cells, known as anemia, can cause a wide range of symptoms, from dizziness and weakness to shortness of breath.
 Multiple myeloma may also cause low platelet counts.
-Platelets are the cells that allow for clotting in wounds.
+Platelets are cells that help form clots in wounds.
 Low blood platelets can lead to wounds that keep bleeding as well as frequent bruising.

 Multiple myeloma can also lead to bone pain.
 Cancerous plasma cells can interfere with bone formation and maintenance.
-Substances made by the abnormal plasma cells can stimulate osteoclasts, which are the cells responsible for breaking down old bone.
+Substances produced by abnormal plasma cells can stimulate osteoclasts, which break down old bone.
 With so much bone getting broken down without new bone to replace it, you may experience bone pain, and you may even be more susceptible to fractures.

-With fewer viable antibodies, your body has trouble fighting off microbial threats.
-You may get sicker more often and for longer periods of time.
+With fewer viable antibodies, your body struggles to fight off microbial threats.
+You may get sicker more often and for longer periods.
 Simple illnesses or infections may become severe and dangerous.

 Final Stages of Multiple Myeloma